HsuMyatMonW/LogsAndLogic/The Password Game.md

 ### Rule 15: Your password must include a leap year.
 Although the year "00" technically does not exist in Gregorian calendar, the game treat it as a leap year.
 I presume it’s because the program checks if a number is a leap year using the modulo operator.
 In any case, I added "00" to the end of the password.
 > 💡 Including smaller numbers in the password helps keep it simple and reduces the likelihood of failure in later steps.

+### Rule 16: Your password must include the best move in algebraic chess notation. 𖣯
+This rule tells us to include the best move for the current position on the given chessboard in algebraic chess notation.
+The chess puzzles are not too difficult, but they can still be challenging if we're not familiar with playing chess.
+It did take me a moment to figure out, but I got it right eventually.
+I added "Ne6+" to the end of the password.
+Adding the number "6" to the password broke Rule 5 since the digits no longer add up to 25.
+So, I went back and changed the number from before from "45555" to "4455".
+> **Ne6+** — **Knight** moves to the **e6** square with a **check**
+**N** — Knight — the piece to move
+**e6** — Target square
+**+** — Check

+### Rule 17: 🥚 ← This is my chicken Paul.
+He hasn't hatched yet, please put him in your password and keep him safe.
+I just copied and pasted the egg emoji to the end of the password.
+Pretty simple!